galeone/igor/README.md

 - `Find` method does not exists, is completely replaced by `Scan`.

 ### Scan
-In addiction to the previous section, there's another difference between gorm ad igor.
+In addiction to the previous section, there's another difference between GORM ad igor.

 `Scan` method __do not__ scan selected fields into results using the selected fields name, but using the order (to increse the performance).